-- Read our Travelling to King's webpage for detailed guidance on travelling to King’s safely on public transport and avoiding peak travel times.
+- Read Travelling to King's for detailed guidance on travelling to King’s safely on public transport and avoiding peak travel times.

-- Plan your journey in advance, to ensure that you arrive to your classes in good time.
-Below are some helpful resources you can use to help you plan:
+- Plan your journey in advance, to ensure that you arrive at your classes in good time.
+These are some helpful resources you can use to help you plan:

 Important to know:

-- When using public transport, you must wear a face covering, unless exempt.
-For more information on wearing face coverings on public transport, please visit Transport for London (TFL) guidance on face coverings.
+- For information on wearing face coverings on public transport, please visit Transport for London (TfL) Safer travel guidance.

-2. Your ID Card - you’ll need to carry your student ID card to gain access to our campuses.
+1. Your ID Card - You’ll need to carry your student ID card to gain access to our campuses.

-- If you need a replacement ID card, take a look at our article I've lost my ID card/and need a new ID card for the latest updates on how you can request a replacement ID card.
+- If you need a replacement ID card, take a look at our article I need a replacement student ID card for the latest guidance.

 - Please ensure your laptop/device is fully charged before coming to campus, as some classrooms may not have additional power sockets.

 - If you are yet to purchase a laptop for your studies, take a look at our article What equipment do I need for my studies? for tips on buying a laptop, and further guidance on how to borrow one from IT.

 3. Any additional equipment for your programme of study

 - Depending on your programme of study, you may need to purchase specific equipment for your studies.
 You can find out more information about the equipment you will need within your department/faculty pages.
 To contact your department/faculty, please our article Contacting & visiting your Faculty and Department.

 We are still being careful managing space in our libraries and other study spaces, to protect the health of our community.
 Our article Where can I study on campus? provides an overview of the available study spaces on each of our campuses.